Homepage

 "The children of the regime's satraps are making deals": Salazar exposes the remittance business of Cuban diplomats' families

-Who is talking to Washington?
-Raúl Castro's circle of power under scrutiny
+Who talks to Washington?
+The power circle of Raúl Castro under scrutiny

 The U.S. is holding secret talks with Raúl Castro's circle, reveals Congressman Díaz-Balart